ThreatConnect-Inc/tcex/docs/_sources/batch.rst.txt

 Submit
 ======
 There are two options for submitting the batch job, both with an option to halt_on_error.
-Option 1 provide a simple interface that will perform all the individual step by default (e.g., request batch job, submit data, poll for status, and submit files).
+Option 1 provides a simple interface that will perform all the individual step by default (e.g., request batch job, submit data, poll for status, and submit files).
 If enabled it will also retrieve any batch errors.
 However, handling errors using option 1 is limited.
 In Option 2 each step is done individually and allows for greater control of the submit process.
 You can request a batch job, submit data and then go retrieve data from remote endpoint while ThreatConnect processes the batch job.
 Then poll for status and submit the next job request.

 Option 1
 --------